WebDev-Guild/webdev-guild.github.io/journeyman/webdev/text-editor.md

 * Install a few packages to improve your text editor.
 * Install a good font and configure your text editor to use it.
 * Install a syntax hiliting coloring scheme and configure your text editor to use it.
-* Show your mentor your setup.
-Take screenshots, have a video chat, or show them IRL.
+* Take screenshots of your setup and explain it on the `#requirements` Discord channel to show you have passed this requirement off.

 ## Extra Learning